MIT-Senseable-City-Lab/docusaurus_octopus/docs/troubleshoot.md

 _Possible challenges with the Octopus_

----

-The Octopus Platform is an open sourced low-cost environmental sensing tool made for makers to develop and adapt urban environmental sensing projects.

 :::info

 This document will be extended based on challenges and issues encountered by the Octopus community